constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 It's very important to notice that I'm not talking about encryption here, I'm talking about authentication.
 They are orthogonal concepts.
 You can have one, the other, both, or none.
 In fact, operating with authentication but specifically without encryption is one of the key enabling ideas behind blockchains.
 In the next few paragraphs, I will provide a quick conceptual overview of cryptographic signatures.

 When you, as a computer user, get started with digital signatures, the first thing the computer (or hardware token) will do for you is pick a private key.
-From the perspectivev of mathematical correctness of the digital signature algorithm, the private key can be anything.
+From the perspective of mathematical correctness of the digital signature algorithm, the private key can be anything.
 From the perspective of operational security, the private key really needs to be chosen securely using cryptographically secure (pseudo-)random methods.
 That's why the computer does it for you.

 The public key is then derived from the private key.
 The public key can then be shared with whomever you like, even if you wouldn't trust that person with your private key.
 You should not ever share private keys with anyone or anything without first thinking very carefully about an answer to one of the two questions: "Why not two seperate private keys?", or "By publishing this private key, do I want to wreck the ability of the corresponding public key to authenticate the provenance of any of its signatures, even those signatures that have already been created?"